 Incorrect determination of POS can lead to wrong GST calculations, resulting in potential penalties and loss of input tax credits.
 It’s essential to correctly assess POS to ensure compliance and avoid financial discrepancies.

 For online services, the POS is generally where the recipient of the service is located.
-However, if the recipient’s location is not clear, factors like the address in the service agreement or the performance location are considered.
+However, if the recipient’s location is not clear, the relevant parties consider factors like the address in the service agreement or the performance location.

 Yes, for services related to immovable property, such as construction or renovation, the POS is where the property is situated.
 This rule ensures that the tax revenue goes to the state where the property is located.

-If your service spans multiple states, the POS is determined for each part of the service based on where it is performed.
-The GST should be applied accordingly for each state’s portion.
+If your service spans multiple states, the POS is determined for each part of the service based on its performance location.
+You should apply the GST accordingly for each state’s portion.

 While not always necessary, consulting a tax expert can be helpful, especially in complex scenarios or if you’re new to GST.
 An expert can provide clarity and ensure accurate POS determination for compliance.